-Name Shares % of all Outstanding Shares of the Company (1) Barrick Gold Corporation 81,150,000(2) 16.00% Dundee Corporation 71,598,838(2) 14.12%
+Name Shares % of all Outstanding Shares of the Company (1) Dundee Corporation 139,724,167 (2) 17%

-- (1) Based upon 507,195,271 Shares issued and outstanding as of April 29, 2021. - (2) Obtained by the Company from SEDI as of April 29, 2021.
+- (1) Based on Shares issued and outstanding as of the Record Date. - (2) Obtained by the Company from SEDI on April 28, 2022.

-Pursuant to the terms of two separate agreements between (1) the Company and Barrick Gold Corporation and (2) the Company and Dundee Corporation, each of Barrick Gold Corporation and Dundee Corporation are entitled to designate one individual for election or appointment to the Board from time to time.
-Their right are subject to certain conditions, including the requirement that their respective nominee meet the individual qualification requirements for directors under applicable laws.
-Their rights will terminate if their ownership of Shares in the Company is less than 10% of the total issued and outstanding.
+Pursuant to the terms of an agreement between the Company and Dundee Corporation, Dundee Corporation is entitled to designate one individual for election or appointment to the Board so long as its ownership of Shares in the Company is more than 10% of the total issued and outstanding.
+Their right is subject to certain conditions, including the requirement that the nominee meet the individual qualification requirements for directors under applicable laws.